-Any other awards instituted by Council and allocated to the Awards Committee.
+Any other awards instituted by the RACGP Board and allocated to the Awards Committee.
 Some College awards are administered, considered and adjudicated by other College bodies, other than the Awards Committee e.g.: The National Rural Faculty Brian Williams Award, The National Faculty of Aboriginal and Torres Strait Islander Health Standing Strong Together Award, amongst others.

 4.Terms of reference for the awards committee of council

 The Awards Committee is responsible for ensuring that those nominated for receipt of College awards satisfy the nomination criteria.

 The Awards Committee has a duty to ensure that recommendations made to the RACGP Board relating to College awards conform to the rules for those awards.